dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-Adding a Default Option in Switch Statements
+Multiple Identical Options in Switch Statements

-In a switch statement you may not be able to specify all possible values as case statements.
-Instead, you can add the default statement which will be executed if no matching case statements are found.
-Think of it like the final else statement in an if/else chain.

-A default statement should be the last case.
+If the break statement is omitted from a switch statement's case, the following case statement(s) are executed until a break is encountered.
+If you have multiple inputs with the same output, you can represent them in a switch statement like this:

+let result = "";
-switch (num) {
+switch (val) {
+case 1:
+case 2:
-case value1:
+case 3:
-statement1;
+result = "1, 2, or 3";
 break;
-case value2:
+case 4:
-statement2;
-break;
-...
-default:
-defaultStatement;
-break;
+result = "4 alone";
 }

+Cases for 1, 2, and 3 will all produce the same result.

-Write a switch statement to set answer for the following conditions: a - apple b - bird c - cat default - stuff
+Write a switch statement to set answer for the following ranges:
+1-3 - Low
+4-6 - Mid
+7-9 - High

+Note: You will need to have a case statement for each number in the range.
 Tests

+Waiting: sequentialSizes(1) should return the string Low
+Waiting: sequentialSizes(2) should return the string Low
+Waiting: sequentialSizes(3) should return the string Low
+Waiting: sequentialSizes(4) should return the string Mid
-Waiting: switchOfStuff("a") should return the string apple
+Waiting: sequentialSizes(5) should return the string Mid
-Waiting: switchOfStuff("b") should return the string bird
+Waiting: sequentialSizes(6) should return the string Mid
-Waiting: switchOfStuff("c") should return the string cat
+Waiting: sequentialSizes(7) should return the string High
-Waiting: switchOfStuff("d") should return the string stuff
+Waiting: sequentialSizes(8) should return the string High
-Waiting: switchOfStuff(4) should return the string stuff
+Waiting: sequentialSizes(9) should return the string High
 Waiting: You should not use any if or else statements
-Waiting: You should use a default statement
-Waiting: You should have at least 3 break statements
+Waiting: You should have nine case statements